updsight/source/README.md

   text/xml → 1.xml
   ```
   - If no match is found, the original intercepted file from `download/` is returned.
-  - Manual editing of files in `download/` is also supported for fine-grained tampering, check here if the software violates rule R2.
+  - Manual editing of files in `download/` is also supported for fine-grained tampering.
+  - The requests in the privacy.txt are more related to the update profile request, check here if the software violates rule R2.
+If the software violates, the software is vulnerable to AT5 attacks.

 ---